sfeir-open-source/sfeir-school-docker/docs/markdown/80-production-usages/01-best-practices.md

 * Use specific image tag
 * Add metadata labels
 * Use Linter
-* Scanning for Security Vulnerabilities
+* Use a scanner to detect Security Vulnerabilities
 * Create Stateless, Reproducible Containers
-* NO TO LATEST TAG
+* SAY NO TO `LATEST` TAG
 <!-- .element: class="list-fragment" -->

 Notes: